 The Europa League has returned.
 The second-tier European competition is back for its 11th season since rebranding, with 48 teams vying for the trophy.

-English teams Manchester United, Arsenal and Wolves are all in the group stages this year, alongside Celtic and Rangers and seasoned European sides such as Sevilla and Roma.
+English teams Manchester United, Arsenal and Wolves have all made it through the group stages, alongside Scottish heavyweights in Celtic and Rangers.
+Among the high-profile teams to drop down from the Champions League are Inter Milan, Ajax and FC Porto. and seasoned European sides such as Sevilla and

 Where can you watch the games in the UK?